 Some buyers in Switzerland request additional food safety guarantees from you.
-Examples are the implementation of good agricultural practices and quality management systems (QMS) regarding the production and handling processes.
+Examples are the implementation of good agricultural practices and Quality Management Systems (QMS) regarding the production and handling processes.

 The main standards in good agricultural practices are provided by GLOBALG.A.P.
 They are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.

 Certification standards like UTZ and Rainforest Alliance are less popular in Switzerland compared to other European markets.
 The larger retailers in Switzerland such as Migros and Coop are not registered on the UTZ list of registered cocoa supply chain actors.
-Some large chocolate manufacturers are registered, such as Barry Callebaut and Nestlé, while Lindt & Sprüngli is not.
+Some large chocolate manufacturers are registered, such as Barry Callebaut and Nestlé, while Lindt & Sprüngli are not.
 Rainforest Alliance is also present on the Swiss market, through the large retailer Lidl as well as through international brands like Magnum and Cornetto.

 Requirements for niche markets

-Switzerland is one of the main markets for organic and fair-trade products in Europe.
-The country has the highest per capita consumption worldwide of both organic and fair-trade products:
+Switzerland is one of the main markets for organic and Fairtrade products in Europe.
+The country has the highest per-capita consumption worldwide of both organic and Fairtrade products: